 Meridian Halle Heart Children Museum

-In this joint development work, the museum had specific parameters of content and audience: digital kiosks not only had to offer a child-friendly interface, but maximum security and a very attractive design, depending on the screen, size and height for its users.
+In this joint development work, The museum had specific parameters of content and audience: Digital kiosks not only had to offer a child-friendly interface, but maximum security and a very attractive design, depending on the screen, size and height for its users.

 Meridian Halle Heart Children Museum